mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 categories: chapter
 title: 6.
 Seeding and Nurturing Game Making Communities to Facilitate Learner Agency
 ---
 -   [Research Questions - June 2023](#research-questions---june-2023)
 -   [Notes on structure](#notes-on-structure)
 -   [Introduction](#introduction)
+-   [Re-examining barriers associated with cultural factors](#re-examining-barriers-associated-with-cultural-factors)
+    -   [Barriers and tensions associated with authenticity of audience](#barriers-and-tensions-associated-with-authenticity-of-audience)
 -   [Exploring the impact of a drama processes](#exploring-the-impact-of-a-drama-processes)
     -   [Vignette 4.1.a - Introducing a drama